Enterprise (NX-01): Season 5

 Doug Drexler had intended for Enterprise to undergo a major refit if a fifth season had been produced, and the series had not been cancelled at the end of the fourth season.
 This would have seen the addition of a secondary hull, and resulted in the ship taking on an appearance closer to the Constitution-class vessels in The Original Series and later series.
 The redesign made its debut in the 2011 edition of the official Ships of the Line calendar.
 It was one of two designs for vessels never seen on screen to appear in that year's calendar, with Matt Jefferies' design for the USS Enterprise (XCV-330) also appearing.

+This refit design of the NX-class made its television debut in the background of Star Trek: Picards third season as a decommissioned ship docked at the Starfleet Museum.